Showing posts with label Other. Show all posts

 Yeah, Commodore!

-Our Atari version features various enhancements, one being scrolling.
-Yup, the playfield (umm, pond) now scrolls and, in my recording, you can see how great this works.
+Our version features various enhancements, one being scrolling.
+The screen scrolls and, in my recording, you can see how great that is.
 It's a treat and I (mostly) loved it.
-However, I thought that the single-player mode needed to scroll "more" because it felt somehow short or restricted (to me).
-So a new "Single Frog Scrolling" option has been implemented for one-player and this also includes the C64 mode.
-Incredible support!
+However, I thought that the single-player mode needed to scroll "more", because it felt somehow short or restricted.
+So a new "Single Frog Scrolling" option has been implemented for one-player, and this includes the C64 mode.
+Incredible dedication!!

-Of course, purists will be relieved to hear that scrolling will be an option selectable from within the game's menu.
-Yup, it won't be forced which I personally think will please folk from all corners of the scene?
+Purists will be relieved to hear that scrolling will be an option, selectable from within the game's menu.
+Yup, it won't be forced, which I think will please folk from all corners of the scene.
 Well, I hope so!

-The graphic modes are going to shine alongside the recent (and staggering) framerate improvements when running on the Atari STe - we're talking 2VBL / 25fps.
-I'm also happy to announce other improvements in the pipeline, like the decals which I thought desperately needed changing!!
-Wow, I can moan about stuff, right?
+The graphic modes are going to shine alongside the recent (and staggering) framerate improvements - when running on the Atari STe - we're talking 2VBL / 25fps.
+I'm also happy to announce other improvements in the pipeline.
+Like the decals, which I thought desperately needed changing!!

 Steve the frog always wins because he's the greatest!! :o)